1st Dose of Methotrexate for Rheumatoid Arthritis: 15 Questions

 11. Why are methotrexate injections better?

 Injections are better because the methotrexate is better absorbed.
-There are usually fewer side effects.
-You might be able to get a little more sympathetic response from friends who don’t understand RA.
+This might make it more effective for you.
+There are usually fewer side effects with injections.
+You might be able to get a little more sympathy from friends who don’t understand RA.

 12. How much folic acid do I take?